Annual Report 2024

 Improving access to continuing education is an urgent need for educators and there's a local team using the ECHO Model to help.

-The most significant problem for connectivity to ECHO sessions, in addition to total system outages, is being able to afford it.
-The value of Nigerian currency has depreciated, and this is a real impact on ECHO session attendance,” says Dr. Olajumoke Beulah Adigun, faculty team lead for the ECHO Education Hub team, comprising three education graduate students based in Oklahoma and two team members in Nigeria.
+“In addition to total system outages, the most significant problem for connectivity to ECHO sessions is being able to afford it.
+The value of Nigerian currency has depreciated, and this is a real impact on ECHO session attendance,” says Olajumoke Beulah Adigun, Ph.D., faculty team lead.
+The Nigeria ECHO Education Hub team includes three education graduate students based in Oklahoma and two team members in Nigeria.

-Clement Audu, one of the graduate students and a prior ECHO Education participant when he was living in Nigeria, devised a solution: break the recorded ECHO session into bite-size, lower-data videos posted to Facebook and WhatsApp groups.
-“People are really gravitating toward the video clips because it means they can participate, even when they cannot afford data at the time of the session, or lose their connection,” Audu says.
+Clement Audu, one of the graduate students, devised a solution: break the recorded ECHO session into bite-size, lower-data videos posted to Facebook and WhatsApp groups.
+“People are really gravitating toward the video clips because it means they can participate, even when they cannot afford data at the time of the session, or lose their connection,” says Audu.

 Adapting the ECHO Model for a New Context

-After the 2022 program launched with sessions emphasizing classroom management, the Hub team relied on survey feedback to choose priorities for the next participant group.
-They focused on leveraging technology that works best for limited data access, such as Google Suite and Plotagon (for lesson plans and educational videos); increasing frequency to weekly ECHO sessions; and providing credentials that could further educator careers.
+After the pilot ECHO program, the Hub team used survey feedback to choose priorities for the next participant group.
+They focused on leveraging technology that works best for limited data access, such as Google Suite and Plotagon (for lesson plans and educational videos); increasing the frequency of ECHO sessions; and providing credentials that could be used for professional advancement.

 A teacher and ECHO participant at Tosin Cormenius Primary School in Nigeria leverages tools from ECHO to create more engaging curriculum for her students.
 Photo Credit: ECHO Education Nigeria Hub Team